The Rotes de Caimari

 All in all, it covers an area of 35.7 hectares, divided into 28 properties and is mainly used for olive cultivation.
 You can also find some almond and carob trees; they are more common in the lower-lying areas.

-The marges, the walls, the houses and the channelled torrents take up nearly the entire area and they shape a beautiful landscape of great ethnological value, a landscape that is the result of work undertaken when this part of the region was divided from Caimari and established between the years 1837 and 1852.
+The marges (dry stone retaining walls), the walls, the shelters and the channelled torrents take up nearly the entire area and they shape a beautiful landscape of great ethnological value, a landscape that is the result of work undertaken when this part of the region was divided from Caimari and established between the years 1837 and 1852.

-Because of its patrimonial value that Rotes de Caimari were declared an asset of cultural value (BIC) in 2009, in the category for places of ethnological interest.
+Because of its patrimonial value that Rotes de Caimari were declared an Asset of cultural value (BIC) in 2009, in the category for Site of ethnological interest.